lucimobility/wheelchair-digital-interface/README.md

 | Xbox | Requires driver (xpad) |
 | Playstation 5 (DualSense) | Can work generically, but has right stick axes and buttons mapped differently with driver.
 Motion and touchpad capabilities require driver |

+## Implementations
+Known implementations of the WDI and any specific information about those implementations can be found [here](docs/implementations/)

 ## License
 The WDI is open for use under an Apache 2.0 License.